Are All Lilies Poisonous To Cats?

-Unfortunately, it seems that many people including those that work in flower shops, garden centres and gift merchants are totally oblivious to the fact that lilies are poisonous to cats and include these in arrangements.
+Unfortunately, it seems that many people including those that work in flower shops, garden centres and gift merchants are totally oblivious to the fact that some lilies are poisonous to cats and include these in arrangements.

 Lilies are beautiful flowers that are often used in ornamental floral arrangements for holiday celebrations, weddings, and funerals.